 WRITING AND ANALYSIS IN GEOGRAPHY

-This course introduces students to a range of skills.
-It is taken by single honours and by combined studies students.
+This course introduces students to a range of academic and transferable skills.
+It is taken by single honours and combined studies students.

 (a) the activities of the induction week